carbon-language/carbon-lang/llvm/docs/ORCv2DesignAndImplementation.rst

 ORC provides the following features:

-- JIT-linking: Allows relocatable object files (COFF, ELF, MachO)[1]_ to be added to a JIT session.
-The objects will be loaded, linked, and made executable in a target process, which may be the same process that contains the JIT session and linker, or may be another process (even one running on a different machine or architecture) that communicates with the JIT via RPC.
+- *JIT-linking* links relocatable object files (COFF, ELF, MachO)[1]_ into a target process an runtime.
+The target process may be the same process that contains the JIT session object and jit-linker, or may be another process (even one running on a different machine or architecture) that communicates with the JIT via RPC.

-- LLVM IR compilation: Off the shelf components (IRCompileLayer, SimpleCompiler, ConcurrentIRCompiler) allow LLVM IR to be added to a JIT session and made executable.
+- *LLVM IR compilation*, which is provided by off the shelf components (IRCompileLayer, SimpleCompiler, ConcurrentIRCompiler) that make it easy to add LLVM IR to a JIT'd process.

-- Lazy compilation: ORC provides lazy-compilation stubs that can be used to defer compilation of functions until they are called at runtime.
+- *Eager and lazy compilation*.
+By default, ORC will compile symbols as soon as they are looked up in the JIT session object (``ExecutionSession``).
+Compiling eagerly by default makes it easy to use ORC as a simple in-memory compiler for an existing JIT.
+ORC also provides a simple mechanism, lazy-reexports, for deferring compilation until first call.

-- Custom compilers: Clients can supply custom compilers for each symbol that they define in their JIT session.
+- *Support for custom compilers and program representations*.
+Clients can supply custom compilers for each symbol that they define in their JIT session.
 ORC will run the user-supplied compiler when the a definition of a symbol is needed.
+ORC is actually fully language agnostic: LLVM IR is not treated specially, and is supported via the same wrapper mechanism (the ``MaterializationUnit`` class) that is used for custom compilers.

-- Concurrent JIT'd code and concurrent compilation: Since most compilers are embarrassingly parallel ORC provides off-the-shelf infrastructure for running compilers concurrently and ensures that their work is done before allowing dependent threads of JIT'd code to proceed.
+- *Concurrent JIT'd code* and *concurrent compilation*.
+JIT'd code may spawn multiple threads, and may re-enter the JIT (e.g. for lazy compilation) concurrently from multiple threads.
+The ORC APIs also support running multiple compilers concurrently, and provides off-the-shelf infrastructure to track dependencies on running compiles (e.g. to ensure that we never call into code until it is safe to do so, even if that involves waiting on multiple compiles).

-- Orthogonality and composability: Each of the features above can be used (or not) independently.
+- *Orthogonality* and *composability*: Each of the features above can be used (or not) independently.
 It is possible to put ORC components together to make a non-lazy, in-process, single threaded JIT or a lazy, out-of-process, concurrent JIT, or anything in between.